Pasarvelis/skills-github-pages/README.md

 **Innovative Projects:** From engineering solutions to sustainable living initiatives, I’m passionate about creating impactful and forward-thinking ventures.

+## 🌟 Career Highlights:
+**Engineering Management:** Over nearly two decades, I’ve successfully led multidisciplinary teams in delivering high-stakes engineering projects across various sectors.

+**Commissioning Expertise:** I specialize in ensuring the seamless transition of systems from construction to operation, guaranteeing efficiency and reliability.

+**Entrepreneurial Impact:** My businesses span multiple sectors, where I apply strategic thinking and innovation to create value and drive growth globally.

+## 💡 What Drives Me:
+**Precision and Innovation:** Whether in engineering or business, I strive to deliver practical, effective, and innovative solutions to complex challenges.
+**Leadership:** Leading teams and fostering collaboration is at the heart of my work, ensuring that every project and venture achieves its full potential.
+**Global Perspective:** With experience working in diverse environments and industries, I bring a unique perspective to both engineering and entrepreneurial endeavors.

+## 📈 Skills and Interests:
+Mechanical and process engineering design
+Engineering project management and commissioning Business development and entrepreneurship
+Process optimization and efficiency improvements Exploring innovations in technology and sustainability

+🌍 Let’s Connect:
+I’m always open to collaborating with fellow professionals, entrepreneurs, and innovators.
+Whether it’s discussing engineering challenges, entrepreneurial opportunities, or sustainable solutions, feel free to reach out—I’d love to connect!
 **What is _frontmatter_?**: The syntax Jekyll files use is called YAML frontmatter.
 It goes at the top of your file and looks something like this:

 ```yml